tikv/rfcs/text/2019-03-04-hibernate-raft.md

 network is in bad condition.
 And after the proposal is committed on all peers and applied on leader, leader will stop ticking because of 1.

-If during that time, leader is out of service, client will try to redirect requests to followers.
+If during that time, leader is out of service, client may try to redirect requests to followers.
 Because of 4, followers will start ticking.
+If client doesn't redirect the requests, followers can still start ticking due to 8.
 They start campaigns in the end.
 And their campaign messages will wake the whole cluster up because of 5.
-Note that in such case, new leader will not stop ticking even it is elected and apply the new entry because there is still one out of service node, which is the old leader.
-Rule 4 can be more aggressive like if it detects that it has not received messages from leader for more than election_timeout, it can start campaign immediately.
+Note that in such case, new leader will not stop ticking even it is elected and applies the new entry because there is still one out of service node, which is the old leader.
+Rule 4 and 8 can be more aggressive like if it detects that it has not received messages from leader for more than election_timeout, it can start campaign immediately.

 If during that time, follower is out of service and recovered before any proposals, it will start ticking because of 3.
 To prevent it from disturbing